the-mac/data-store-ios/README.md

     self.flightLabel.text = flight.name;
 }
 ```
-Once you have a Model instance, you can access the column values of the Model by accessing the corresponding property.
-For example, above we have a Flight instance accessing the name column.
+Once you have a Model instance, you can access the column values of the table by accessing the corresponding Model property.
+For example, above we have a Flight instance accessing the name column frmo the Flight table.

 ### Retrieving Aggregates